 Emotions direct our life.
 The more you get comfortable with yours, the more ease you'll experience in your day.

-Is there a cycle phase that has caused you the most stress?
+Is there a cycle phase causing you the most stress?
 For me, it use to be luteal!